nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

         * Reduces the defensiveness of the code and class

+[//]: # (@@author - eugenetangkj)
 ### View an Internship - `view`

 #### Implementation
-Figure XX provides an overview on how the `view` operation works.
+Figure 14 shows how the `view` command works.

 ![ViewSequenceDiagram](images/ViewSequenceDiagram.png)

-<p style="text-align: center;">Figure XX: Sequence diagram for the view command</p>
+<p style="text-align: center;">Figure 14: Sequence diagram for the view command</p>
 <br/>

-The following gives a more detailed explanation of the `view` operation.
+The following gives a more detailed explanation of the `view` command.

-**Step 1: Validate Input**
 1. When the user enters a `view` command, the `ViewCommandParser` parses the user's input.
 2. It checks for the following:
    - The `INDEX` entered by the user must be able to be converted into a numeric index.
 3. If the user entered a value of `INDEX` that cannot be converted, a `ParserException` will be thrown.
 4. An `Index` will be created from the user's input if Step 2 passes.

-**Step 2: Viewing the Internship**
 5. A check is done to see if the `Index` created in Step 4 is a valid index given the number of `Internship` entries in the filtered `Internship` list of the `Model` component.
 6. If the `Index` is invalid, a `CommandException` will be thrown.